- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - It’s normal to grieve about losses and changes in body image; they affect both of you.
 Consider talking with a mental health professional if you have had difficult changes in your relationship.

 - When your partner is ready, be willing to try more gentle activities and new positions that feel good to both of you.
 Plan for private time when you will not be interrupted.

-- Use unscented, uncolored water-based lubricant (such as K-Y Jelly or Astroglide) if dryness causes discomfort for either of you.
+- Use unscented, uncolored water-based lubricant (such as K-Y or Astroglide) if dryness causes discomfort for either of you.